Kit Information

 Can I use last year’s kit?

-Yes you can, but it’s generally not recommended. (due to covid it's much more ok than normal for 2021).
-We like you to be wearing the current sponsors, and last years stuff will always look faded and worn compared to a new kit.
+Most years you can, but this year it will be so different that it's not really going to work.
+We also like you to be wearing the current sponsors, and we've had some important sponsor changes this year.
+Plus last years stuff will always look faded and worn compared to a new kit.
 Also, it’s really smart to have a second kit in case something happens to one of them.
 Most kids wear their prior year's kits to practices and race in the new kit.
 Let us know if kit cost is an issue for you.

 Can I race in the Trail Jersey?

 Nope.
 It’s missing most of the sponsors, and looks pretty different from the regular jerseys.
-If you want the full “loose fit” look, get an XC Jersey and some baggies - the XC Jersey design is like the regular jersey, but without elastic anywhere so it goes well with baggies.
+If you want the full “loose fit” look, get an pro jersey that's a size too big and some baggies.
+Lots of kids have done that successfully and looked great.

 What about a jacket or vest?